I originally wrote this way back in 2008, but update it regularly. The topic keeps coming back because it is relevant to all learner drivers.

 Why shouldn’t I turn (dry steer) the wheel when the car isn’t moving?

-Moving the wheel when the car is stationary is called “dry steering”.
+Moving the wheel when the car is stationary is called ‘dry steering’.
 There’s no rule or law which says you mustn’t do it, and examiners do not mark you on it.
-However, it is bad practice for several reasons:
+I have much less of an issue with it than I once did, especially when doing manoeuvres.
+However, it is bad general practice for several reasons:

 - it can damage your tyres